 A minority of states require that at least one parent is deceased before a court can award visitation to the parent of the deceased parent of the child.
-For example, a maternal grandparent in one of these states may be awarded visitation only if the mother of the child is deceased.
+For example, the court may award a maternal grandparent in one of these states with visitation only if the mother of the child is deceased.

-Once the statutory conditions for visitation are met, grandparents must establish the factors that courts may or must consider to grant visitation rights.
 In every state, grandparents must prove that granting visitation to the grandchild is in the best interest of the child.
-Several states also require that the court consider the prior relationship between the grandparent and the grandchild, the effect grandparental visitation will have on the relationship between the parent and child, and/or a showing of harm to the grandchild if visitation is not allowed.
+Several states also require that the court consider the grandparent-child relationship.
+They might also consider the effect of grandparental visitation on the relationship between the parent and child.
+They will also consider the possibility of harm to the grandchild if visitation is not allowed.

 Effect of Adoption on Grandparent Visitation Rights